NicholasThrom/ts-express-empty/app/config/README.md

 you'll notice that `npm run` throws an error telling you to look here.

 To fix these errors,
-you must create a `config-data.json` file in this folder (i.e. `/config/config-data.json`).
+you must create a `config-data.json` file in this directory (i.e. `/config/config-data.json`).
 It is not called `config.json` as typescript gets confused when two files differ only by extension.